 Figure 6.
-Soil anomaly summary Gourbassi Zones area
+Drill and soil anomaly summary Gourbassi West area

 IP data was collected over 5 grid areas, with 4 of the five grid areas north to northeast of the Barani East Zone (see Figure 5 for the location of the 2021 IP grids).
 A summary historic IP chargeability data and the four 2021 grid areas is presented in Figure 7.
-IP chargeability highs indicate potential sulphide enrichment proximal to gold zones and provides geological trend insight in laterite-covered areas.
+IP chargeability highs indicate potential sulphide enrichment associated with gold zones and provides geological trend insight in laterite-covered areas.

 Figure 7.
-Color contoured IP chargeability compilation for Barani Area
+Color-contoured IP chargeability compilation for Barani Area